 Terrain is printed on the backs of islands.
 Using terrain is optional.
 If you use terrain, players should agree on the number of terrain pieces that will be used; we recommend that players place the same number of terrain pieces, in the same order that they placed islands.
-Terrain can be placed anywhere on the play area, and each piece can touch any other piece of terrain.
+Terrain can be placed anywhere on the play area, but each piece must be placed at least S from any island or other piece of terrain.
 See "Terrain" for details.